Sunbeam snakes or Xenopeltis unicolor, their binomial nomenclature, are small, black, fossorial snakes that are native to Southeast Asia.

 However, you do take the inherent risk of the wild-caught animal not surviving the transition to captivity.

 🔑 Sunbeam Snake Background Key Takeaways: Although not an ideal pet for everyone due to their stringent enclosure requirements, nocturnal nature, and tendency to stress out easily, sunbeam snakes make a great challenge for more experienced reptile pet owners.
 Additionally, they and their setup both tend to be pretty affordable as well.
-Hailing from Asia, these iridescent black beauties are relatively small, growing to be around 3 feet (seldom over 4) and can live around 10 years in captivity.
+Hailing from Asia, these iridescent snakes are relatively small, growing to be around 3 feet (seldom over 4) and can live around 10 years in captivity.

 Where to Buy a Sunbeam Snake